harshal-upare/todo-list-js/README.md

 ## Note
 - This project is currently **optimized for desktop screens**.
 - On smaller screens (mobile phones or tablets), the layout may not display perfectly.
+- They are not stored.(when page refresh t starts with new).

 ## checkOut here
 - https://harshal-upare.github.io/todo-list-js/